 You can put a background on the background layer of your page or spread so it doesn't interfere with other elements on the page.
-To do this, drag and drop a background on an empty area of a page in eDesign.
-When prompted, confirm you want it to be a background.
-You can remove it by clicking the background tool in the tool panel and clicking the clear button at the bottom.
+To do this, select the background tool, drag and drop a background on an empty area of a page in eDesign.